 In this powerful and heartfelt conversation, Sydney and Dr. Aaron Dodini give a refreshing and frank perspective on living with and treating ADHD.
-The father-daughter duo are joined by Dr. Samantha Hiew, Founder and Director at ADHD Girls, who facilitates the interview using her own expertise in the ADHD treatment space.
+The father-daughter duo are joined by Dr. Samantha Hiew, , who facilitates the interview using her own expertise in the ADHD treatment space.

 This interview is part of the Utopia campaign, a collaboration between ADHD Girls and Qbtech.
 By shedding light on the unique lived experiences of neurodivergent individuals, Utopia aims to create a broader, more universal understanding of what it’s like to experience life with ADHD.